RoxieBethyl/DAML/README.md

 - Implemented hypothesis testing and applied selection cuts to refine the dataset for better anomaly detection.

 ### **Project 3: Particle Detector Simulation with Geant4**
-- Utilized Geant4 to create a simulation framework for a particle detector, focusing on the design and functionality of the detector in C++.
+- Utilised Geant4 to create a simulation framework for a particle detector, focusing on the design and functionality of the detector in C++.
 - Measured and analyzed the energy and energy deposition on the detector components to study the energy ratio and detector efficiency.

 ### **Project 4: Exotic Searching with ATLAS data and ML Classification**